dse/cheat-sheets/html-unicode.md

 | `±`       |    U+00B1 | PLUS-MINUS SIGN     |  `&#177;` | `&plusmn;` |
 | `≠`       |    U+2260 | NOT EQUAL TO        | `&#8800;` | `&ne;`     |

+-   Use the MINUS SIGN as a counterpart to the plus sign, and to represent negative numbers.
+    -   Example: 5 − 8 = −3; cf. 5 - 8 = -3

 | Character | Codepoint | Name         | Decimal   | HTML      |
 |:---------:|----------:|:-------------|----------:|:---------:|
 | `′`       |    U+2032 | PRIME        | `&#8242;` | `&prime;` |
 | `″`       |    U+2033 | DOUBLE PRIME | `&#8243;` | `&Prime;` |

+-   Use PRIME to represent feet, or minutes.
+-   Use DOUBLE PRIME to represent inches, or seconds.
+-   Examples:
+    -   5′10″ tall; cf. 5'10" tall
+    -   38°24′30″ N; cf. 38°24'30" N

 | Character | Codepoint | Name            | Decimal   | HTML      |
 |:---------:|----------:|:----------------|----------:|:---------:|